How many ways can Formosa serve up its popular 580? John Ford reports on the tasty new tournament version.

 Taking a page out of the American bass boat playbook admittedly, but doing it with a hull that’s as comfortable offshore – both under the bum and from a safety aspect – as it would be snuggling into the mangroves up a lazy river.
 A Skeeter might be quicker to the first bite, but in a choppy sea it can be a bit of a handful.
 The Formosa can do both and more.
 Like perform as a family fun boat or even as a place to camp, because it’s been designed to take a swag on both the foredeck and in the cockpit.

 The hull is neatly finished and looks well proportioned.
 Welds are smooth and craftsman-like and the paintwork shines with a deep consistent glow.
-Marine Accessories faux teak covering on the sidedecks, floor and casting platforms imparts a welcome attention to detail and a reassuring, soft feel underfoot.
-All the marine ply flooring is well disguised under grey waterproof carpet with properly secured edges.
-The twin consoles are basic looking but don’t occupy much space, which is good, but I would prefer to see a set of optional grabrails over the acrylic glass windscreens.
+Marine Accessories faux teak covering on the side decks, floor and casting platforms imparts welcome attention to detail and a reassuring, soft feel underfoot.
+All the marine ply flooring is well disguised under the grey waterproof carpet with properly secured edges.
+The twin consoles are basically looking but don’t occupy much space, which is good, but I would prefer to see a set of optional grab rails over the acrylic glass windscreens.

 Maximum power for the 580 is 175hp but the 150hp Honda fitted was a good mix and gave us a top speed of 33.5kts at the 6000rpm wide open throttle.
 The four-stroke Honda has grunty low-down power and accelerates aggressively right through the rev range, delivering optimum economy at 4000rpm with a fuel use of 16.8lt/h and a range of 161nm at 20kts.